Blockstream/satellite/doc/api.md

 The API messages sent over satellite are not guaranteed to be received by all satellite receivers.
 Each receiver experiences a unique reception quality, depending primarily on its location, weather conditions, and the adopted receiver hardware.
-When the signal quality is low, the receiver can fail to receive data correctly.
-In other words, the satellite communications link is lossy.
+When the signal quality is low, it becomes more likely for the receiver to fail on the reception of packets.

 One way to increase the chances of successful reception is to use forward error correction (FEC).
 In essence, FEC adds redundancy to the transmit data so that